RezaSaadatyar/Medical-Image-Processing/README.md

 #### U-Net Framework

-**UNET** was developed to address the inefficiencies and inaccuracies of traditional image segmentation methods.
+**UNET** was developed to address the inefficiencies and inaccuracies of traditional image segmentation methods.<br/>
 ▪ **End-to-End Learning:** UNET employs an end-to-end learning approach, enabling it to segment images directly from input-output pairs without requiring user annotations.
 By training on a large, labeled dataset, UNET automatically extracts essential features and delivers precise segmentation, eliminating the need for time-consuming manual labeling.<br/>
 ▪ **Fully Convolutional Architecture:** UNET utilizes a fully convolutional architecture, consisting solely of convolutional layers without any fully connected layers.
 This design allows UNET to process input images of any size, enhancing its versatility and adaptability for diverse segmentation tasks and varying input dimensions.<br/>
 ▪ **U-shaped Architecture with Skip Connections:** The network's architecture features encoding and decoding paths for local and global context, with skip connections preserving key information for precise segmentation.<br/>